 Share read about the life of Bridget Riley e.g. ‘Bridget Riley’ by John Elderfield

-Long-term memory quizzes, games and revision: names of the primary and secondary colours/ Piet Mondrian/ how to hold a paint brush/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird.
+Flashback 4, Long-term memory quizzes, games and revision: names of the primary and secondary colours/ Piet Mondrian/ how to hold a paint brush/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird.

 Revise how an artist can use repeating lines to create an optical effect for the viewer.